-JAB and Mondelez International, alone, both or together, through Acorn and Mondelez International Holdings Netherlands B.V., respectively, are in a position to exert substantial influence on the Company and the interests pursued by these shareholders could differ from the interests of the Noteholders
+JAB alone or through Acorn, is in a position to exert substantial influence on the Company and the interests pursued by these shareholders could differ from the interests of the Noteholders

-As at the date of this Base Prospectus, Acorn and Mondelez International Holdings Netherlands B.V. ("Mondelez International Holdings Netherlands") are the Company's largest shareholders with respective holdings of approximately 59 per cent. and 18 per cent, when excluding the Company's treasury shares of the Company's issued and outstanding share capital.
-As a result, JAB and Mondelez International, Inc. ("Mondelez")

-International"), alone, both or together, through Acorn (a company controlled by JAB) and Mondelez International Holdings Netherlands (a subsidiary of Mondelēz International), respectively, are able to exert substantial influence or potentially control matters requiring approval by the general meeting of shareholders (algemene vergadering) of the Company (the "General Meeting"), and (although Mondelēz International does not have legal control of the Company) may vote their ordinary shares in a way with which other shareholders do not agree or that is prejudicial to the interests of the Noteholders.
+As at the date of this Base Prospectus, Acorn is the Company's largest shareholders with respective holdings of approximately 68 per cent of numbers of shares and voting rights, when excluding the Company's treasury shares of the Company's issued and outstanding share capital.
+As a result, JAB, alone, or through Acorn (a company controlled by JAB) is able to exert substantial influence or potentially control matters requiring approval by the general meeting of shareholders (algemene vergadering) of the Company (the "General Meeting"), and may vote its ordinary shares in a way with which other shareholders do not agree or that is prejudicial to the interests of the Noteholders.

-Moreover, pursuant to the investor rights agreement between Acorn, Mondelez International Holdings Netherlands (as assignee of Mondelez Coffee HoldCo B.V.) and the Company dated 26 May 2020 (the "Investor Rights Agreement"), Mondelez International Holdings Netherlands has the right to designate for nomination, and propose replacements for, a certain number of non-executive positions on the board of directors (bestuur) of the Company (the "Board" and each member thereof, a "Director").
-In addition, certain of these Directors may, from time to time, hold investments in Acorn or Mondelez International Holdings Netherlands or other members of their group of companies (other than the Group).
-Since the interests of Acorn and Mondelez International Holdings Netherlands do not have to be aligned with the interests of the Company, a conflict of interest might arise.
+Moreover, pursuant to the investor rights agreement between Acorn and the Company dated 26 May 2020 (the "Investor Rights Agreement"), certain Directors may, from time to time, hold investments in Acorn or other members of their group of companies (other than the Group).
+Since the interests of Acorn do not have to be aligned with the interests of the Company, a conflict of interest might arise.

-Therefore, in combination with their large shareholding, JAB and Mondelēz International, alone, both or together, through Acorn or Mondelez International Holdings Netherlands, respectively, is in a position to exert substantial influence on the General Meeting and, consequently, on matters decided by the General Meeting pursuant to the Company's articles of association (the "Articles of Association"), including the appointment of Directors, the distribution of dividends, the amendment of the Articles of Association or any proposed capital increase.
+Therefore, in combination with its large shareholding, JAB or through Acorn is in a position to exert substantial influence on the General Meeting and, consequently, on matters decided by the General Meeting pursuant to the Company's articles of association (the "Articles of Association"), including the appointment of Directors, the distribution of dividends, the amendment of the Articles of Association or any proposed capital increase.

 In addition, JAB and its affiliates are in the business of making investments in companies and may, from time to time, acquire and hold interests in businesses that compete with the Group.
 JAB and its affiliates may also pursue acquisition opportunities that are complementary to the Group's business and, as a result, these acquisition opportunities may not be available to the Group.
-Moreover, Mondelēz International's primary product range includes powdered beverage products, which may compete with the Group in the broader beverage category and Mondelēz International may also pursue acquisition opportunities that are complementary to the Group's business and, as a result, these acquisition opportunities may not be available to the Group.